pomonahci/EyeWrite/README.md

 * Visit (http://localhost:3000) on your browser
 * Follow the instructions on the welcome page to create or join a collaborative document.

+## Running Experiments through the URL
+Visualization Triggers:
+- vis = 0 no visualization
+- vis = 1 hollow circle
+- vis = 2 heatmap
+Audio Triggers
+- aud = 0 no audio call
+- aud = 1 audio call on (always on for imageSearch) Image Triggers
+- TBD depending on image names
+- img = 0 kitten
+Number of Participants Trigger (default is 2 if none is passed)
+- par = 1
+- par = 2
+- etc